Emaratilicious/PHPLeague-for-WP/readme.txt

 Donate link: http://www.phpleague.com/
 Tags: phpleague, football, sport, league, championship, soccer, handball, volleyball, basketball, hockey, sports, leagues Requires at least: 3.1
-Tested up to: 3.2.1
+Tested up to: 3.3
-Stable tag: 1.4.1
+Stable tag: 1.4.2

 PHPLeague offers you the possibility to manage your leagues from A to Z without any hassles.

 == Description ==
 PHPLeague for WordPress is a plugin that let you manage your own sports leagues instead of relying on a third-party website.
-This lets you have an integrated site without a lot of coding, and still letting you customize it exactly the way youâ€™d like.
+This lets you have an integrated site without a lot of coding, and still letting you customize it exactly the way you’d like.

 First, you activate and set up the plugin, which makes your site have all functionalities available.
 Then, you can get it started by inserting every data you want, one by one.